Muslim04/Smart_Home/README.md

    # For Python 2
    sudo apt-get install python-tk

 3. Download the Project:
     Clone the project repository from GitHub:
     git clone https://github.com/your-username/your-project.git

 4.Navigate to the Project Directory: cd your-project

-# 5.Run the Project:
+5.Run the Project:
-  Execute your project using the following command: python your_project_file.py
+  Execute your project using the following command:
+  `python3 main.py`